Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why does C provide the `++` and `--` operators?
+<span class="ques"></span> Why does C provide the `++` and `--` operators?
 Are they faster than other ways of incrementing and decrementing, or they are just more convenient?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: C inherited `++` and `--` from **Ken Thompson**'s earlier B language.
+<span class="ans"></span> C inherited `++` and `--` from **Ken Thompson**'s earlier B language.
 Thompson apparently created these operators because his B compiler could generate a more compact translation for `++i` than for `i = i + 1`.
 These operators have become a deeply ingrained part of C (in fact, many of C's most famous idioms rely on them).
 With modern compilers, using `++` and won't make a compiled program any smaller or faster; the continued popularity of these operators stems mostly from their brevity and convenience.

 </div>
 <!-- END: div -->